Shapur II

-His reign saw the military resurgence of the country, and the expansion of its territory, which marked the start of the first Sasanian golden era.
-He is thus along with Shapur I, Kavad I and Khosrow I, regarded as one of the most illustrious Sasanian kings.
+His reign saw the military resurgence of the country and the expansion of its territory, which marked the start of the first Sasanian golden era.
+Thus, along with Shapur I, Kavad I and Khosrow I, he is regarded as one of the most illustrious Sasanian kings.
 His three direct successors, on the other hand, were less successful.
-At the age of 16, he launched enormously successful military campaigns against Arab insurrections and tribes who knew him as 'Dhū'l-Aktāf ("he who pierces shoulders").
+At the age of 16, he launched enormously successful military campaigns against Arab insurrections and tribes.

 Shapur II pursued a harsh religious policy.
 Under his reign, the collection of the Avesta, the sacred texts of Zoroastrianism, was completed, heresy and apostasy were punished, and Christians were persecuted.
 The latter was a reaction against the Christianization of the Roman Empire by Constantine the Great.
-Shapur II, like Shapur I, was amicable towards Jews, who lived in relative freedom and gained many advantages in his period (see also Rava).
+Shapur II, like Shapur I, was amicable towards Jews, who lived in relative freedom and gained many advantages in his period (see also: Rava).
 At the time of Shapur's death, the Sasanian Empire was stronger than ever, with its enemies to the east pacified and Armenia under Sasanian control.